- ldentification Product identifier: MicroSorb SC-W

 Evaporation Rate NI A

-Solubility in Water 2.07 grams per gram water at 77F
+Solubility in Water 2.07 grams per gram water at 77F - Stability and Reactivity:

 Stable under ordinary conditions.